 A negative consequence of central bank control of money is the disconnect between the money supply and the demand for money.
 Economic downturns strike when changes in the demand for money are not met with an automatic adjustment in its supply.

 In the United States, today’s monetary system is antithetical to sound money.
-Money, including its supply, is controlled by unelected bureaucrats operating a government backed banking cartel with no real constraints on its power.
+Money, including its supply, is controlled by unelected bureaucrats operating a government-backed banking cartel with no real constraints on its power.

-Despite gold being a linchpin of the United States’ monetary system for most of our nation’s history, the U.S. severed its final link to gold in 1971.
+Despite gold being a linchpin of the United States monetary system for most of our nation’s history, the U.S. severed its final link to gold in 1971.

-After several millennia of being tested by market forces, gold and silver are undoubtedly sound money.
+After several millennia of being tested by market forces, gold, and silver are undoubtedly sound money.
 It’s also possible that other sound monies could emerge.
 However, no government can replace the ringing echo of sound money from its system without grave consequences.

 The process through which money is “created” is not one of central planning, but rather one in which money is “discovered” by markets.
 It would behoove us to realize and correct this mistake before it’s too late.

-William Jennings Bryan, famous for repudiating the gold standard in favor of a bi-metallic standard that used both gold and silver, cried, “you shall not crucify mankind upon a cross of gold!”
+William Jennings Bryan, famous for repudiating the gold standard in favor of a bi-metallic standard that used both gold and silver, cried, “You shall not crucify mankind upon a cross of gold!”

-Bryan’s fears may have misplaced, however.
+Bryan’s fears may have been misplaced, however.
 For, instead, mankind has been crucified upon a cross of paper.

 About the Author: